jasmina-dzurlic/Kassemble/proposal.md

 kmerkit kextract --name test --workdir /tmp --samples A A.fastq.gz
 ```

-Then `kassembly` will be added to the previous pipeline to assebmle the unique k-mers into denovo conitgs.
+Then `kassembly` will incorporate the data produced from the previous pipeline in order to assemble reads into denovo conitgs.

 ```bash
 # assemble kmers into contigs